AI · Cross-border discovery

 See the Sprint →

 Three to six months.
-Cross-engine, cross-channel rebuild including LinkedIn entity layer, principal layer, and platform-tuned surfaces.
+Cross-engine, cross-channel rebuild including LinkedIn entity layer, owner layer, and platform-tuned pages and sales materials.

 See the Build →

 Monthly retainer, twelve-month minimum.
-Ongoing AI-engine citation monitoring and content cadence across the cross-border supplier's full surface.
-Pricing is confirmed in discovery, not on the public site.
+Ongoing AI-engine placement monitoring and content cadence across the cross-border supplier's full surface.
+Scope and sequence are set after the inquiry screening.

 See the Partnership →